achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 * Great people skills
 * Organizing force behind the Order of St. George in London
 * The real "power" behind the London organization

+#### Muscle for the Order of St. George faction in London

+Avhrohom "Avro" Kanganamann

+Edges: Brawny, Brawler, Martial Artist, Two-fisted

+Hindrances: Heroic, Vow (Major)

+Notable characteristics:
+* Wild hair and beard
+* Wears an ill-fitting suit
+* Has a surprisingly good singing voice and is the cantor for his synagogue
+* Professional boxer

+#### Stern face of the Order of St. George faction in London

+Pastor Gordon Taverner

+Edges: Charismatic, Alertness, Streetwise

+Hindrances: Loyal, Vow (Major)

+Notable characteristics:
+* Lower-middle class Methodist preacher
+* Quotes scripture
+* Has a great ear for what is happening on the street

 ###  Disgruntled retired officer